williamdemeo/Math141Spring2014/README.md

 Homework
 --------
-Solving lots of problems is the surest way to prepare yourself to do well on the tests and quizzes and ultimately do well in the course.
+Solving lots of problems is the best way to prepare yourself to do well on the tests and quizzes, and ultimately do well in the course.
 Online homework will be assigned approximately once per week and will typically be due on Friday evenings.
 Late homework will not be accepted or graded.
-Your best 10 homework assignments will be counted toward your grade.
+Your 10 best homework assignments will be counted toward your grade.

 All homework for this course will be done with [WebAssign][].